seanoshea/computer-science-in-swift/README.md

 ### Other Repos
 Fiddling around with sorting and data structures in Swift isn't exactly a new idea.
 Check out https://github.com/jessesquires/swift-sorts for some other Swift-based sorting algorithms.
+The weighted graph implementation used in the shortest path example were copied directly from https://github.com/michaelgwelch/pandemic